zentyal/zentyal/docs/en/user/mailfilter.rst

    `ham@domain` will be learned as ham mail, while mail sent to `spam@domain` will be learned as spam.

-Once the domain is added, from :menuselection:`Anti-spam policy for senders`, it is possible to add addresses to its whilelist and its blacklist or even force every mail for the domain to be processed.
+Once the domain is added, from :menuselection:`Antispam policy for senders`, it is possible to add addresses to its whilelist and its blacklist or even force every mail for the domain to be processed.